ait8/socketio-chat/README.md

 - socket.io

 # How to Use
-Please change to your mongodb URL on `index.js` L40.
+Please change to your mongodb URL on `index.js` L43.
+Then, execute following commands.

 ```
 % npm install